Bernedoodle vs Berger Picard: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bernedoodle has a typical lifespan of 12-18 years, while Berger Picard lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
-Bernedoodle is predisposed to Orthopedic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Berger Picard faces its own health challenges including Eye Conditions, Orthopedic Conditions, Other Health Concerns.
+Bernedoodle is predisposed to joint and skeletal conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Berger Picard faces its own health challenges including Eye Conditions, hip and joint concerns along with other health conditions common in this breed.
 Bernedoodle has 2 documented predispositions compared to 3 for Berger Picard, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health